elasekness/BMS-bioinformatics/Tutorial4.md

 ## Download the fastq files for our RNA-Seq analysis from the SRA

-We will be analyzing a dataset of S. aureus N315 cultures exposed to the antibiotic daptomycin at 4 ug/ml.
+We will be analyzing a dataset of <i>Staphylococcus aureus</i> N315 cultures exposed to the antibiotic daptomycin at 4 ug/ml.
-Daptomycin is a cyclic lipopeptide which binds to the cytoplasmic membrane of S. aureus in a calcium-dependent manner, ultimately leading to membrane depolarization and cell death.
+Daptomycin is a cyclic lipopeptide which binds to the cytoplasmic membrane of <i>S. aureus</i> in a calcium-dependent manner, ultimately leading to membrane depolarization and cell death.
 Daptomycin non-susceptibility is most frequently associated with mutations in the multi-peptide resistance factor gene (mprF).
 The mprF gene encodes for lysyl-phosphatidylglycerol (LPG) synthetase, responsible for lysinilating phosphatidylglycerol (PG) and translocating it to the outer membrane.